gvwilson/thirdbit/fiction/iffy/index.md

 Iffy expected to be locked in a cell next to Iñacio.
 Instead,
-a Marine ushered her up steeply-laddered steps to the hovercraft's bridge.
+a Marine ushered her up steeply-laddered steps to the hovercraft's cockpit.
 "Have a seat," the governor said, gesturing at the padded chair to the left of the one he had been sitting in.
 "Oh, and please, do buckle up.